purescript-contrib/purescript-book/text/chapter7.md

 ## Regular Expression Validators

-The `validatePhoneNumber` function uses a regular expression to validate the form of its argument.
+The `validatePhoneNumber` function uses a function uses a _verbal expression_ (similar to _regular expressions_) to validate the form of its argument.

+Todo:

 The key is a `matches` validation function, which uses a `Regex` from the `Data.String.Regex` module to validate its input:

 ```haskell
 matches :: String -> R.Regex -> String -> V Errors Unit